日本語 English

 To keep alive the memory of the resorcinol production facility explosion and fire accident, Mitsui Chemicals has designated April 22, the day of the accident, as Safety Day. it is a day on which a safety pledge ceremony and presentations take place at each site every year.

-In fiscal 2023, a video of the President's moral discourse on safety was broadcasted to all sites.
-The ceremony at the Head Office was attended by the President, directors, and general managers who work at the Head Office.
-In addition, the Chief Technology Officer (CTO) participated in the ceremony at the Iwakuni-Ohtake Plant, together pledging with all employees that "safety is our top priority."
+In fiscal 2024, a video of the President's moral discourse on safety was broadcasted to all sites.
+The ceremony at the Head Office was attended by the Senior Managing Executive Officer (CTO), as well as officers and general managers who work at the Head Office.
+In addition, the President participated in the ceremony at the Iwakuni-Ohtake Works, together pledging with all employees that "safety is our top priority."

 Development of Fundamental Safety Measures